ACE inhibitors

 - Tell your provider what other medicines you are taking, including anything you bought without a prescription, diuretics (water pills), potassium pills, or herbal or dietary supplements.

 - Don't take ACE inhibitors if you are planning to become pregnant, are pregnant, or are breastfeeding.
-Call your provider if you become pregnant when you are taking these medicines.
+Contact your provider promptly if you become pregnant when you are taking these medicines.

 Side effects